Tsambika Monastery

 The inside of the structure is floored with gorgeous shells and the yard outside with pebbles.

-The Icon Of Panagia Tsambika (Παναγία Τσαμπίκα In Greek)
+Tsambika Monastery – The Icon Of Panagia Tsambika (Παναγία Τσαμπίκα)

 I personally love the history and the story behind this location.
 Let’s see if you do too.

-Many years ago (centuries in fact) inside a holy monastery in Cyprus, there was placed an icon of The Virgin Mary Tsambika (Παναγια Τσαμπικα).
+Centuries ago, within a holy monastery in Cyprus, an icon of The Virgin Mary Tsambika (Παναγια Τσαμπικα) was placed.

 Somehow and in some unexplained way, this icon made its way to Rhodes onto the mountain of Tsambika.
 Some have referred to this movement of the icon as a miracle.